-The Mary Babb Randolph Cancer Center is West Virginia’s premier cancer facility with a national reputation of excellence in cancer treatment, prevention and research.
+The West Virginia University Cancer Institute is West Virginia’s premier cancer facility with a national reputation of excellence in cancer treatment, prevention and research.

-Our clinics are owned and operated by WVU Hospitals (which was recently ranked the #1 Hospital in WV, by U.S. News and World Report.)
-The Cancer Center encompasses the Betty Puskar Breast Care Center, an American College of Radiology (ACR) designated Breast Imaging Center of Excellence; the Comprehensive Breast Care Program, accredited by the National Accreditation Program for Breast Centers (NAPBC); Bonnie's Bus -The Bonnie Wells Wilson Mobile Mammography Program, that delivers the most advanced digital mammography to communities in West Virginia, and the Osborn Hematopoietic Malignancy and Transplantation Program, West Virginia's only source for blood and marrow transplants.
+Our clinics are owned and operated by WVU Medicine (which was recently ranked the #1 Hospital in WV, by U.S. News and World Report.)
+The Cancer Center Clinics encompasses the Betty Puskar Breast Care Center, an American College of Radiology (ACR) designated Breast Imaging Center of Excellence; the Comprehensive Breast Care Program, accredited by the National Accreditation Program for Breast Centers (NAPBC); Bonnie's Bus -The Bonnie Wells Wilson Mobile Mammography Program, that delivers the most advanced digital mammography to communities in West Virginia, as well as Radiation Oncology and Surgical Oncology and the Osborn Hematopoietic Malignancy and Transplantation Program, West Virginia's only source for blood and marrow transplants.

-Together, we Share the Journey – Developing Partnerships, Leading Innovation, and Creating Hope as we continue to build the Mary Babb Randolph Cancer Center for all of West Virginia.
+Together, we Share the Journey – Developing Partnerships, Leading Innovation, and Creating Hope as we continue to build the West Virginia University Cancer Institute for all of West Virginia.